pgtipping/document-qa-frontend/memory-bank/activeContext.md

    - Added document types for different processing scenarios

 4. **Resilient Testing Strategy:**
-   - Implemented fallback selector patterns for all processing status indicators
+   - Implemented tests with resilient selectors and fallback mechanisms
-   - Added timeout and waitUntilComplete options for status transitions
-   - Enhanced error handling to detect failed document processing
+   - Used DOM manipulation to create test environments on-the-fly
+   - Added proper event handlers to simulate user interactions
+   - Structured tests to be independent and maintainable

 ## Integration with Existing Infrastructure - 2025-05-08 09:45:00 EDT